 In new speak "like" doesn't actually mean "like" in the sense of "apples are like oranges" or "I like Duolingo."
 In new speak asking what something is like is not actually asking for a comparison.
 Unfortunately, elsewhere Duolingo does not accept "How are the cities of Mexico?" as a correct translation for "¿Cómo son las ciudades de México?"
 Only the new speak translation is accepted.

 Literally: How are the cities of Mexico?

-As a result of your omission, you appear to be just like a number of other students who have posted their misunderstandings about ¿Cómo son ....?
+Given that you did not explain why your literal translation has any bearing on the correct translation, you appear to be just like a number of other students who have posted their misunderstandings about ¿Cómo son ....?

 The solution to this Duolingo exercise is perfectly correct.
 But there are a large number of mistaken students who are casting votes on this web page.
 Meanwhile, the students who accept the official Duolingo solution are not very interested in this forum web page.
 We are not disgruntled or otherwise dissatisfied.
 Forum web pages sometimes serve the people who are mistaken more than they serve the people who truly understand.

 Everyone on this web page is welcome to downvote my post if it makes you feel better.
 You are welcome to consider anybody who disagrees with you as someone to treat frivolously, lightly, casually, or in a cavalier fashion.